thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-continuous-code-reviews-using-non-blocking-reviews-a-case-study.md

 ## Acknowledgment

-[Dave Farley](https://twitter.com/davefarley77) for asking me about Non-Blocking Reviews which nudged me to write this article.
+[Dave Farley](https://twitter.com/davefarley77) for nudging me to write this article.